VUSN Student Handbook

 This track has four entry options:

 1. MSN in health care leadership or in nursing administration.
-Applicants may be awarded up to 500 clinical hours upon enrollment dependent on portfolio review, prior MSN clinical hours, systems practice experience, and national certification relevant to executive leadership practice.
+Applicants may be awarded up to 500 clinical hours upon enrollment dependent on portfolio review, prior MSN clinical hours, systems practice experience, and national certification relevant to advanced systems practice.

 2. MSN in other advanced nursing practice specialties.

-4. MSN in Nursing Education: Applicants with an MSN or MN in Nursing Education must complete additional MSN level courses in Nursing and Healthcare Leadership as part of the DNP program and prior to enrollment in DNP courses, which lengthens the program of studies.
+4. MSN in Nursing Education: Applicants with an MSN or MN in Nursing Education may complete additional courses and practice hours as part of the DNP program, which may lengthen the program of studies.
 A gap analysis will be conducted to evaluate completion of graduate level courses in Leadership, Finance, and Quality Improvement.
 The program length will be based on the individual gap analysis.
-After completing the MSN level courses, the student continues in DNP courses.
-Applicants may be awarded up to 500 clinical hours upon enrollment dependent on portfolio review, prior MSN clinical hours, systems practice experience, and national certification relevant to executive leadership practice.
+Applicants may be awarded up to 500 clinical hours upon enrollment, dependent on portfolio review, prior MSN clinical hours, systems practice experience, and national certification relevant to executive leadership practice.

 Applicants to the Executive Leadership track must be certified or eligible for certification in one of the following:

-• Entry with Master of Science in Nursing or Master of Nursing Adding Post-Master’s Certificate
+• Entry with an Master of Science in Nursing or Master of Nursing Adding Post-Master’s Certificate

-Vanderbilt offers post-master's entry for advanced practice nurses who hold an MSN and wish to pursue an additional advanced practice specialty credential.
-Applicants to the Advanced Clinical Practice or Advanced Systems practice track with an MSN or MN in majors such as nursing generalist/entry into practice, nursing education, or clinical nurse leader must complete a Post-Master’s Certificate in an advanced practice specialty (Nurse-Midwifery, Nurse Practitioner, or Nursing Informatics) as part of the DNP program, which lengthens the program of studies.
-The length of the integrated plan of study will be based on the individual portfolio review.
-Applicants pursuing a new specialty should address their career goals for the new specialty as part of the DNP statement of professional goals.
+Vanderbilt offers post-master's entry for nurses who hold an MSN or MN and wish to pursue specialty advanced nursing practice education.
+Applicants with an MSN or MN in majors such as entry into practice/generalist nursing practice, nursing education or clinical nurse leader must complete a Post-Master’s Certificate in an advanced clinical practice specialty (Nurse-Midwifery or a Nurse Practitioner) or advanced systems practice specialty (Nursing Informatics) as part of the DNP program, which lengthens the program of studies.
+The program length will be based on the individual portfolio review and gap analysis.
+After completing the Post-Master's Certificate, the student is eligible to take the national certification exam in the selected specialty, if required by the specialty.
+Applicants pursuing an advanced practice nursing specialty should address their career goals for the specialty as part of the DNP statement of professional goals.

 • Entry to BSN to DNP Track

-The BSN entry to the DNP program gives registered nurses with a Bachelor of Science in Nursing degree the ability to earn a Doctorate of Nursing Practice degree in eight semesters, without first obtaining a masters-level nursing degree.
-The BSN entry to DNP program requires the completion of 68 (AGACNP) or 77 (FNP/ENP) semester credit hours.
-The program is structured so that students complete nurse practitioner specialty and core DNP coursework first, and then transition into DNP-specific practice courses.
-Students will be eligible to take the specialty certification exam upon completion of the degree and will be doctoral-prepared adult-gerontology acute care nurse practitioners or family nurse practitioner/emergency nurse practitioners upon graduation.
+The BSN entry to the DNP program gives registered nurses with a Bachelor of Science in Nursing degree the ability to earn a Doctor of Nursing Practice degree without first obtaining a master’s-level nursing degree.
+The BSN entry to DNP program requires the completion of 63-89 semester credit hours, depending on area of advanced nursing practice specialty.
+The program is structured so that students complete an integrated curriculum with advanced nursing practice specialty and DNP coursework.
+Students will be eligible to take the specialty certification exam upon completion of the DNP degree.
 BSN entry to DNP students will complete a minimum of 1000 clinical/practice hours.

-VUSN MSN graduates may seamlessly progress to the DNP program with guaranteed admission for up to two years after completion of the MSN degree.
+VUSN MN graduates may seamlessly progress to the DNP plus Post-Master's Certificate program for up to two years after completion of the MN degree.

 DNP Program Administration